 Consult With a Contractor

-Consult with a contractor to help carry out the appropriate plumbing, electrical and insulation work, as well as to assist with drywall installation.
+Consult with a contractor or another professional to help carry out the appropriate plumbing, electrical and insulation work, as well as to assist with drywall installation.

 What to Consider When It Comes to Flooring